grammyjs/website/site/docs/plugins/menu.md

 When the respective handlers are invoked, the text payload will be available under `ctx.match`.
 This is useful because it lets you store a little bit of data in a menu.

+> Payloads cannot be used to actually store any significant amounts of data.
+> The only thing you can store are short strings of typically less than 50 bytes, such as an index or an identifier.
+> If you really want to store user data such as a file identifier, a URL, or anything else, you should use [sessions](./session.md).

 Here is an example menu that remembers its creator in the payload.
 Other use cases could be, for example, to store the index in a paginated menu.